-There is more than one Shivalay in Kashi, the glory of which is described in Shiva Purana and many other Puranas.
-Today every pagoda is crowded with people and one such Shiv temple is of Tilbhandeshwar Mahadev.
+There is more than one Shivalay in Kashi, the glory of which is described in the Shiva Purana and many other Puranas.
+Today, every pagoda is crowded with people and one such Shiv temple is Tilbhandeshwar Mahadev, also known as Vibhandeshwar Mahadev.

-He is mahadev of Varanasi as it is really depicted from the name itself that it related to sesame and mole.
-Because Baba Bholenath grows here every day equal to a sesame seed.
+He is Mahadev of Varanasi, as it is really depicted from the name itself that it is related to sesame and mole.
+Because Baba Bholenath grows here every day, it is equal to a sesame seed.

-The temple of Baba Tilbhandeshwar Mahadev is located in Kedarkhand and Kashi is considered to be situated in two sections i.e Kashi Khand and the other Kedarkhand.
-Kashi Khand belong to Baba Vishwanath and Mahamrityunjay.
-While, Kedarkhand includes Tilbhandeshwar, Kedareshwar and many other important Shivalay.
-The Shivalay is resonating with the chants of Har Har Mahadev on the day of Mahashivratri
+The temple of Baba Tilbhandeshwar Mahadev is located in Kedarkhand and Kashi is considered to be situated in two sections, i.e., Kashi Khand and Kedarkhand.
+The Shivalay resonates with the chants of Har Har Mahadev on the day of Mahashivratri.

-Devotees worships Baba for the fulfilment wishes by performing Jalabhishek and Rudrabhishek.
-Experts say that offering sesame seeds to Baba Tilbhandeshwar brings happiness and prosperity as sesame is dedicated to Lakshmi and it is also very dear to Baba Mahadev.
+Devotees worship Baba for the fulfillment of wishes by performing Jalabhishek and Rudrabhishek.
+Experts say that offering sesame seeds to Baba Tilbhandeshwar brings happiness and prosperity, as sesame is dedicated to Lakshmi and is very dear to Baba Mahadev.

 Tilbhandeshwar Temple Timings